For anyone involved in content creation, it's important to consider the implications that duplicate content can have on your site.

 SEO experts mostly agree that it's fine to publish a certain amount of non-original content.
 Many authority websites regularly repost articles using the content syndication model.
 Some sites, such as Huffington Post and Buzzfeed, are built on syndicating articles from other sites.

-Once you're aware of the issue, it's not difficult to avoid publishing content that's not unique, or at least to only do so when you're aware of it.
+Once you're aware of the issue, it's not difficult to avoid publishing content that's not unique.

 There are several factors to keep in mind in order to ensure that your content is original.